CreativePenguin/newbie-ed-2018/README.md

 [Install Visual Studio](https://wpilib.screenstepslive.com/s/currentCS/m/79833/l/932382-installing-vs-code) Visual Studio is the IDE that we use *uses alpha-test installation, should be updated*

-[Install First Update Suite](https://wpilib.screenstepslive.com/s/currentCS/m/getting_started/l/599670-installing-the-frc-update-suite-all-languages) FIRST Update Suite gives you the proper applications to use robot code *Needs to be updated*
+[Install First Update Suite](https://wpilib.screenstepslive.com/s/currentCS/m/java/l/1027503-installing-c-and-java-development-tools-for-frc) FIRST Update Suite gives you the proper applications to use robot code

 [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) Git gives you access to all the git commands, thereby letting you add files to our github repository